ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/chapter1/README.md

 ## Chapter 1.
 Introduction to probability & random events.

-In this chapter we will describe random events and probability distriubtions.
+In this chapter we will describe random events and probability distributions.
 We will focus on two main classes, the so-called *discrete* and *continous* events.
-We will simulate some examples following the binomial, Poisson, and Gaussian distributions, and we will compare our manual calculations with the ones included in the *stats* package of the *scipy* library.
+We will simulate some examples following the binomial, Poisson, and Gaussian distributions, and we will compare our manual calculations with the ones included in the `stats` package of the `scipy` library.

 Create a Python script for this exercise by running the following command in your terminal.

 ```bash
 touch random_variables.py
 ```

-Open the file with *VScode*.
+Open the file with `VScode`.

 ```bash
 code random_variables.py
 ```

 Import the libraries neeed for these examples.